11 of the wackiest events in Gloucestershire

 Tetbury Woolsack Race

-Expect to find an unruly bunch of rugged runners demonstrating their immense strength and fitness by taking on the steep ‘1 in 4’ hill through Tetbury town with a weighty woolsack on their backs.
+Expect to find an unruly bunch of rugged runners demonstrating their immense strength and fitness by taking on the steep ‘1 in 4’ hill through Tetbury town with a weighty woolsack on their back in the Tetbury Woolsack Race.

-There's plenty for spectators to join in on too, with a street fair complete with live music, stalls filled with local produce, Morris dancing and a magic show to entertain younger visitors.
-Be sure to keep those cameras out as you may even catch a famous face dashing past - Winter Olympic legend, Eddie 'The Eagle' Edwards once took part in this wacky race!
+There's plenty for spectators to join in with, too, with a street fair complete with live music, stalls filled with local produce, Morris dancing and a magic show to entertain younger visitors.
+Be sure to keep those cameras out as you may even catch a famous face dashing past — Winter Olympic legend Eddie 'The Eagle' Edwards once took part in this wacky race!

 Severn Bore throughout Gloucestershire